Land value tax: Assessment/appraisal

 Levying an LVT requires an assessment and a title register.
 In a 1796 United States Supreme Court opinion, Justice William Paterson said that leaving the valuation process up to assessors would cause bureaucratic complexities, as well as non-uniform procedures.
-Murray Rothbard later raised similar concerns, claiming that no government can fairly assess value, which can only be determined by a free market.
+Murray Rothbard later raised similar concerns, claiming that no government can fairly assess value, which can be determined only by a free market.

 Compared to modern property tax assessments, land valuations involve fewer variables and have smoother gradients than valuations that include improvements.
 This is due to variation of building design and quality.
 Modern statistical techniques have improved the process; in the 1960s and 1970s, multivariate analysis was introduced as an assessment tool.
-Usually, such a valuation process commences with a measurement of the most and least valuable land within the taxation area.
+Usually, such a valuation process begins with a measurement of the most and least valuable land within the taxation area.
 A few sites of intermediate value are then identified and used as "landmark" values.
 Other values are interpolated between the landmark values.
 The data is then collated in a database, "smoothed" and mapped using a geographic information system (GIS).
 Thus, even if the initial valuation is difficult, once the system is in use, successive valuations become easier.